List of The Eric Andre Show episodes

 The Eric Andre Show is an American late-night talk show hosted by Eric André and formerly co-starring Hannibal Buress and Blannibal (played by James Hazley) for Cartoon Network's late night programming block, Adult Swim.
 The series parodies low-budget public-access talk shows.
 It premiered on May 20, 2012, in the United States on Adult Swim.
-A total of 52 episodes have aired over the course of the show's first five seasons, additionally a live 27 minute special entitled "The Eric Andre New Year's Eve Spooktacular" aired on December 31, 2012.
+A total of 63 episodes have aired over the course of the show's six seasons, additionally a live 27 minute special titled "The Eric Andre New Year's Eve Spooktacular" aired on December 31, 2012.
 A second special titled "Eric Andre Does Paris" aired on February 18, 2018.